 When it was all said and done, he had scored 38 goals for his new manager.
 Even more extraordinarily, they were treble winners.
 Ronaldinho’s departure had forced a scintillating player to become a goal-scoring monster too.
 Just as Guardiola had requested, Messi became the focal point of the team, and simultaneously set in motion a career which may one day be remembered as the greatest ever.

-Ronaldinho was long gone by the time Messi secured his fourth consecutive World Player of the Year trophy in 2012, but his influence on the Argentine will never fade.
+Ronaldinho was long gone by the time Messi secured his fifth Ballon d’Or award in 2015, but his influence on the Argentine will never fade.
 Messi had shadowed him at the peak of his abilities; when the Camp Nou had roared his name.

 “I’ve always said that from the first moment I came into the changing rooms, Ronaldinho and all the other Brazilians – Deco, Sylvinho and Motta – accepted me and made things easier for me.
 But especially him [Ronaldinho], because he was the star of the team.
 I learned a lot at his side,” Messi told Barça TV in 2013.
 “I’m grateful for the way he treated me from the first moment; he was a great help because I had never been in such an environment.
 And with me being the way I am, well, it made everything much easier.”